 Every year, Jewish organizations join together to keep broadening and deepening that acceptance by observing Transgender Day of Remembrance, observed annually on November 20th - a day when transgender people and allies gather around the world to memorialize and remember the victims of transphobic violence killed in the last year.
-Since January of 2009, more than 170 trans and gender non-conforming people were murdered for being themselves.

 It is sometimes hard for us to make the leap between thinking about people being murdered and what that has to do with our community or with us.
 We think, "No one I know would ever murder a transgender person!"
 While that may be true, I challenge us all to ask ourselves: What else can we take away from this day?

 Keshet has compiled resources for the Jewish community to observe Transgender Day of Remembrance, including:

 - "A Jewish Guide for Marking Transgender Day of Remembrance": This guide contains readings, personal stories from transgender people, quotes from rabbinic leaders, and suggested concrete action steps.

 - "We Remember and Honor Through Action": Seth M. Marnin and Rabbi Mike Moskowitz share ways that we all can honor the lives of those we remember on Transgender Day of Remembrance.